-Go through an old kissing gate onto the woodland path.
+Unless you want to visit the Park Gate Inn (150m further along the main road) go through an old kissing gate onto the woodland path.
 At the end of the trees you come out onto a golf course where you continue in the same direction across a couple of fairways.

 Observe the warning notices as golfers on the first fairway are playing over the brow of a hill from the right and might not be able to see walkers on the public footpath.

 On the far side continue through some trees, across an estate road and down a slope between rhododendrons.
 At the bottom you come to a tarmac path, with a lake ahead on your left and the castle beyond it, 400m away.